Seth Karol, MD | Global Clinical Scholars Research Training

 Program Diversity a Plus

 Dr. Karol valued the diversity of the participants in his Global Clinical Scholars Research Training cohort.
 “It not only brought together people from around the world but also from across different parts of medicine,” he says.
 “It was a great multidisciplinary team.”
-His own seven-person small group included pharmacists, a research associate in psychosocial research, an adult infectious disease specialist and an interventional neuroradiology fellow.
-More broadly, the larger class also included psychologists, physician specialists and nurses.
+His own seven-person small group included pharmacists, a research associate in psychosocial research, an adult infectious disease specialist, and an interventional neuroradiology fellow.
+More broadly, the larger class also included psychologists, physician specialists, and nurses.

 “Working with that diverse group really highlighted the unique perspectives we all provide from different aspects of the medical system and what that means for research and how we care for patients,” says Karol.
 He had already seen firsthand the benefits of a diverse group of care providers taking care of patients because they all have different expertise and ways of identifying problems in patients and helping them get through those problems.